PistachioPony/gamesparks-docs/Documentation/Configurator/Cloud Code.md

 ![](img/CloudCode/4.jpg)

+### Callbacks

+Callbacks contains an item for each custom Credential created.
+Separate Callback URLs allow users to assign different Cloud Code scripts to different callbacks for the same game.

+Realtime Scripts can be created here and linked to Match configuration so that when a Match is found, the arbitrary Cloud Code script that communicates with the realtime client is triggered.
+For more information on Realtime Services, read this.

+### Realtime Scripts

+Realtime Scripts can be created here and linked to Match configuration in the Multiplayer Section so that when a Match is found, the arbitrary Cloud Code script that communicates with the RealTime client is triggered.

 ### System

 The System tab contains a number of System Events that are able to trigger some JavaScript Cloud Code: